JoinColony/colonyJS/packages/sdk/docs/api/classes/Colony.md

 **`Remarks`**

-If AnnotationMetadata is provided directly (as opposed to a [CID](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats) for a JSON file) this requires an [IpfsAdapter](../interfaces/IpfsAdapter.md) that can upload and pin to IPFS.
+If AnnotationData is provided directly (as opposed to a [CID](https://docs.ipfs.io/concepts/content-addressing/#identifier-formats) for a JSON file) this requires an [IpfsAdapter](../interfaces/IpfsAdapter.md) that can upload and pin to IPFS.
 See its documentation for more information.
 Keep in mind that **the annotation itself is a transaction**.

 **`Example`**